Council Regulations for Soakwells and Stormwater Drainage

 Why do I need soakwells?

 Common question's people ask are; why do I need soakwells and how many soakwells do I need?
+For comprehensive answers, see our guide on why soakwells are required in Perth.

 The Department of Water encourages infiltration of rainfall events at or near source as a primary means of urban stormwater management to maintain the site water balance as close as possible to its pre-development hydrology.